Loading...

 Known: $\theta=35^\circ$, Range of projectile $R=13.8\,{\rm m}$, Maximum height $H=2.42\,{\rm m}$.

-Velocity is a vector quantity so its component at the launching point are $v_{0x}=v_0 \cos \theta$ and $v_{0y}=v_0 \sin \theta$.
+Velocity is a vector quantity, so its components at the launching point are $v_{0x}=v_0 \cos \theta$ and $v_{0y}=v_0 \sin \theta$.

 In this part $v_{0y}$ is unknown.
 Thus, either first, find the initial velocity of $v_0$ and then its vertical component or use the data for maximum height.

-After substituting the given data into it, obtain \[\begin{aligned} 13.8 &= \frac{v_0^2 \sin 2\times 35^\circ}{9.8}\\ \Rightarrow v_0 &=11.99\, {\rm m/s} \end{aligned}\] Therefore, \[\begin{aligned} v_{0y}&=v_0 \sin \theta\\ &=(11.99)(\sin 35^\circ)\\ &=6.87\,{\rm m/s} \end{aligned}\] Or using the maximum height, we have \[\begin{aligned} v_y^2 -v_{0y}^2 &=2(-g)\Delta y\\ \\ 0-v_{0y}^2 &=-2(9.8)(2.42)\\ \\ \Rightarrow v_{0y} &= 6.87\,{\rm m/s} \end{aligned}\]
+Recall that the projectile range is determined by \[R=\frac{v_0^2 \sin 2\theta}{g}\] After substituting the given data into it, we get \begin{align*} 13.8 &= \frac{v_0^2 \sin 2\times 35^\circ}{9.8}\\ \Rightarrow v_0 &=11.99\, {\rm m/s} \end{align*} Therefore, \begin{align*} v_{0y}&=v_0 \sin \theta\\ &=(11.99)(\sin 35^\circ)\\ &=6.87\,{\rm m/s} \end{align*} Or using the maximum height, we have \begin{align*} v_y^2 -v_{0y}^2 &=2(-g)\Delta y\\ \\ 0-v_{0y}^2 &=-2(9.8)(2.42)\\ \\ \Rightarrow v_{0y} &= 6.87\,{\rm m/s} \end{align*}

-(b) Initial and final points of the projectile are at the same level i.e. $\Delta y=0$, so by setting this into the following kinematics equation along the vertical direction, we obtain
+(b) The initial and final points of the projectile are at the same level, i.e., $\Delta y=0$.
+So by setting this into the following kinematics equation along the vertical direction, we obtain \begin{align*} \Delta y &=-\frac 12 gt^2 +\underbrace{v_0 \sin \theta}_{v_{0y}} t\\ 0&=-\frac 12 (9.8)t_T^2 +(6.87) t_T \end{align*} Thus, the time of flight is $t_T=1.40\,{\rm s}$.

 In this part, $v_{0x}$ is requested so

-\[\begin{aligned} \Delta x &= R=v_{0x} t_T \\ \\ 13.8 &= v_{0x} (1.40)\\ \\ \Rightarrow v_{0x} &=\frac{13.8}{1.4}=9.85\,{\rm m/s} \end{aligned}\]
+\begin{align*} \Delta x &= R=v_{0x} t_T \\ \\ 13.8 &= v_{0x} (1.40)\\ \\ \Rightarrow v_{0x} &=\frac{13.8}{1.4}=9.85\,{\rm m/s} \end{align*}

-\[\begin{aligned} \vec{v}&=\sqrt{v_{0x}^2 +v_{0y}^2}\\ &=\sqrt{(9.85)^2+(6.87)^2}\\ &\approx \boxed{12\,\rm m/s} \end{aligned}\] Note: the horizontal component of projectile's velocity is always the same throughout the projectile path.
+(d) By knowing the vertical and horizontal components of the projectile’s velocity, we can find the resultant velocity vector bellow \begin{align*} \vec{v}&=\sqrt{v_{0x}^2 +v_{0y}^2}\\ &=\sqrt{(9.85)^2+(6.87)^2}\\ &\approx \boxed{12\,\rm m/s} \end{align*} Note: the horizontal component of projectile's velocity is always the same throughout the projectile path.

 Summary:

-In this short course, we illustrate the application of the projectile motion formulas by solving some simple examples.
+In this short course, we illustrate the application of projectile motion formulas by solving some simple examples.

 Practice more problems - Kinematics in Two Dimensions.